MSW Thesis and Research Experience

 Minor corrections are punctuation or typographical errors or problems in style.
 Normally these issues must be correctable within one month.
-The supervisor informs the candidate of the necessary changes and provides a written statement to the Associate Dean of Research when the corrections have been completed.
+The supervisor informs the candidate of the necessary changes and provides a written statement to the MSW Program Director when the corrections have been completed.

 Minor modifications are more than changes in style and less than major changes in the thesis.
 A typical example of a minor modification is clarification of textual material or the qualification of research findings or conclusions.
 Minor modifications should be feasibly completed within three months.
-The committee member in charge of monitoring the changes (usually the supervisor) provides a brief written statement of the necessary changes to the candidate and Associate Dean of Research.
-When the modifications are complete, they notify the Associate Dean of Research in writing.
+The committee member in charge of monitoring the changes (usually the supervisor) provides a brief written statement of the necessary changes to the candidate and MSW Program Director.
+When the modifications are complete, they notify the MSW Program Director in writing.